dinhlam2000/hive-dropdown/README.md

 Click away will close the option list

+## Focus

+When hovering over option, it will highlight for UI appearance

 ## Multiple

 Selecting different options and displaying them.
 Also has the option to select all